raylene-gsa/technology-modernization-fund/index.md

 The Technology Modernization Fund (TMF) was authorized by the Modernizing Government Technology Act of 2017.

 Approved projects receive incremental funding and technical expertise to ensure project success.
-The TMF has received $175 million to fund modernization projects.
+To date, the TMF has received $175 million from Congress to fund modernization projects.

 ## How the TMF works